razroo/razroo-angular-starter/README.md

 ## Hydrate Repository With Next Steps 🌊

 Using Razroo, you can generate core architecture for this repository.
-Click on the [link here](https://razroo.com/community/angular-16.1.0/starter/add-styling-infrastructure-recipe/create-common-styles-lib) to do so.
+Click on the <a href="https://razroo.com/community/angular-16.1.0/starter/add-styling-infrastructure-recipe/create-common-styles-lib" target="_blank">link here</a> to do so.

 ## Getting Started 🗺️